 Director of Student Diversity and Inclusion Bennie Moses-Mesubed: 541-962-3094 or firstname.lastname@example.org

-Also, please note that the Student Health Center is closed during the weekends and will be closed for medical appointments during Spring Break (March 23-27).
+Also, please note that the Student Health Center is closed during the weekends.
 If you have urgent medical needs when the Student Health Center is closed, the Grande Ronde Regional Medical Center’s walk-in clinic can be reached at 541-663-2300; the Clinic is open every day of the week.
 For more serious health issues, call 911.

 The health of our students and our community is of the foremost importance.
 Students who must miss class due to illness should email their professors.
 Students who miss more than three days of class can contact the Office of Student Relations to request a Faculty Notification be sent to their instructors notifying them of their current situation.
 Students may contact the Office of Student Relations at 541-962-3476 or via email at email@example.com.